"APA style" is the citation style guide used in health and social sciences.

 APA 7 no longer requires a format note [Kindle]; cite as you would any other book

-While accessibility is not new to APA 7, there are new, and more specific, guidelines adhering to WCAG
+While accessibility considerations are not unique to APA 7, there are more specific APA guidelines that adhere to WCAG

-For example, URLs should be formatted as descriptive text, instead of labeling the link, and then providing a URL separately:
+For example, URLs should be formatted as descriptive text, as you see modeled below. instead of labeling the link and then providing a URL separately,

 Government documents or reports -- from local, county, state, and/or national government departments -- are cited a little differently in both APA and MLA citation styles.
 For government documents or data, in most cases the author will be the government department responsible for compiling or publishing the data/report/document.